Control and removal of pests can be a costly and time-consuming task.

 Windows are another way pests enter your home and yet the easiest to secure.

-Did you know that fly screens are not only effective in keeping out unwanted insects but also act as a barrier by ensuring birds, small mammals and snakes stay outside your home?
+Did you know that fly screens are not only effective in keeping out unwanted pests and bugs but also act as a barrier by ensuring birds, small mammals and snakes stay outside your home?

-Regularly check the integrity of your fly screens to ensure there are no rips or tears in the mesh membrane.
+Regularly check the integrity of your fly screens to ensure there are no rips or tears in the mesh membrane that could allow pests in.

-A simple and effective trick to stop insects entering through wall-vents is to apply a screen mesh.
+A simple and effective trick to stop pests entering through wall-vents is to apply a screen mesh.

 Installing a screen mesh is simple, just remove the screen and place a piece of mesh on the underside of the cover and reinstall.

-A favourite hiding and breeding ground for insects are gaps between the flooring and the skirting boards, which can also harbour, dirt, hair and food particles.
+A favourite hiding and breeding ground for pests are gaps between the flooring and the skirting boards, which can also harbour, dirt, hair and food particles.

 Quickly resolved by sealing the gap for good with a tube of rubber sealant.

-There are four areas in every bathroom which provide access and an ideal environment for insects to breed in your home;
+There are four areas in every bathroom which provide access and an ideal environment for pests to breed in your home;

 - Toilet plumbing – ensure there are no gaps present around the water supply that feeds the tank.
 Fill any gaps with silicone filler.

-- Bathroom cabinets – seal around any pipes that pass through holes in cabinetry as this is a favoured location for insects to live and breed.
+- Bathroom cabinets – seal around any pipes that pass through holes in cabinetry as this is a favoured location for pests to live and breed.

 - Ceiling vents – check your ceiling vent, if it does not have any screen mesh, install some.

-Just like the bathroom, the laundry provides a humid and warm environment which attract insects.
+Just like the bathroom, the laundry provides a humid and warm environment which attract pests.

-There are three areas in which insects may enter;
+There are three areas in which pests may enter;

 - Floor drains – check if screen mesh is present on the underside and install if required.